infracloudio/csvserver/README.md

 ## Submitting the solution
 Once you have pushed your progress,

-- Make your fork private.
-- Add `anju-infracloud` and `rahul-infracloud` as owners to the repository.
+- Add `anju-infracloud` and `rahul-infracloud` as collaborators to the repository.
-- Reply to the email with link to your fork / send an email to `anju [at] infracloud [dot] io`.
+- Reply to the email with link to your repository / send an email to `anju [at] infracloud [dot] io`.